Hausdorff dimension of Julia sets in the logistic family: Induced Cantor repellers and the lower bound

 \subparagraph{Pull-back by $\phi$.} We transform the initial box mapping $\phi$ into ${\phi_*}$ by pull-back:

 Thus defined, ${\phi_*}$ is a box mapping.
-As $\psi(0)$ is not in the domain of any long branch of $\phi_\infty$, all long branches of $h_V \circ \phi_\infty$ map onto $V$ and are extensible over $U$ with extension domains not containing $\psi(0)$.
+Recall that $h_V$ coincides with the identity map on $V$ and that all branches of $h_V$ are long, diffeomorphic onto $V$ and extensible over $U$.
+On $V\setminus Z$, branches of $h_V\circ \phi$ are long and extensible over $U$.
+By construction of $\phi_\infty$, the domain of a long branch $\zeta$ of $\phi_\infty$ does not contain $\psi(0)$.
+Each branch of $h_V \circ \zeta$ is long, mapping onto $V$, and is extensible over $U$ with extension domain contained in the domain of $\zeta$ and, therefore, not containing $\psi(0)$.
 The short branches of $h_V \circ \phi_\infty$ coincide with those of $\phi_\infty$.
 Hence $\phi_*$ has two types of monotone branches, short ones mapping over $Z$ and long ones mapping over $V$, extensible over $U$.
 The short branches and the possible central branch of $\phi_*$ have total length by \eqref{eqn:zeps} and Fact~\ref{fa:fund} (iv).
 Via Lemma~\ref{lemTails}, $h_V \circ \phi$ restricted to $V\setminus Z$ and $h_V \circ \phi_\infty$ on $U$ have uniform exponential tails.
 Consequently, using Fact~\ref{fa:fund} (iv) and Lemma~\ref{lemTailscrit}, $\phi_*$ has uniform exponential tails.